 \subsection{Factors affecting skid resistance and surface texture deterioration}

-Pavement skid resistance is not static; it continuously deteriorates over time due to various influencing factors, primarily traffic loads and environmental conditions \citep{wei2022study}.
-This deterioration typically progresses through stages: an initial rapid increase (due to binder removal), followed by a slow decrease as aggregate micro-texture worsens, and finally a stabilization phase \citep{unal2021effect}.
+Pavement skid resistance is not static.
+It continuously deteriorates over time due to various influencing factors, primarily traffic loads and environmental conditions \citep{wei2022study}.
+The deterioration process usually occurs in stages: first, a rapid increase due to binder removal, then a slow decrease as aggregate micro-texture worsens, and finally, a stabilization phase \citep{unal2021effect}.
 Vehicular traffic, through its polishing effect, is a major contributor to this decline, especially in the wheel path areas \citep{kane2022new}.
-The mode of vehicle movement dictates the directionality of polishing; for instance, acceleration-dominated sections experience higher friction against traffic flow, while deceleration-dominated sections show lower friction in the direction of traffic flow \citep{chu2022directional}.
-Environmental factors such as the presence of water, snow, ice, and other contaminants like rubber deposits significantly reduce skid resistance by forming a lubricating film or covering the texture \citep{persson2005rubber}.
+Vehicle movement determines the direction of polishing.
+Acceleration-dominated areas face higher friction against traffic flow, while deceleration-dominated areas experience lower friction in the direction of traffic flow \citep{chu2022directional}.
+Environmental factors, including water, snow, ice, and contaminants like rubber deposits, significantly reduce skid resistance.
+They do this by forming a lubricating film or covering the surface texture \citep{persson2005rubber}.
 Water film thickness, in particular, negatively correlates with skid resistance and can lead to hydroplaning at higher speeds.
 Temperature (both tire and ambient/pavement) can also influence skid resistance, with increases often leading to a reduction \citep{baran2011temperature}.

 Beyond traffic and environmental effects, specific material and design choices, such as the use of composite aggregates, significantly impact skid resistance and its long-term performance \citep{peng2024long, buildings14082339}.
 The mineralogy of aggregates greatly influences their susceptibility to wear and polishing.
 For example, poly-mineral aggregates tend to exhibit higher polishing resistance and friction than mono-mineral ones like limestone \citep{zhang2024impact}.
 Aggregate dimension also plays a role, with finer aggregates typically providing higher initial friction but experiencing a more pronounced reduction with polishing \citep{roshan2025impact}.
 For asphalt mixtures, the long-term skid resistance is primarily determined by coarse aggregates, while fine aggregates mainly affect the initial friction \citep{liu2021effect}.